Design-and-Innovation-2023/Team10B/docs/prototypes/first-prototype/index.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

-# First Prototype
+# 1st Prototype

-We designed our first robot car prototype based on what we have discovered from the exploration phase.
+We designed our 1st robot car prototype based on what we have discovered from the exploration phase.

 ## Sketches